nidheimr/lux/README.md

 This will build a dynamic library and and place it inside `./bin/`.

 If you want to build the test executable, append `-D BUILD_TEST_EXECUTABLE=1` to the first build step.

+## To Do

+- Make wayland and windows change keystate and trigger a callback set by lx_init_props
+- Implement querying mouse buttons, scroll, and position and trigger a callback set by lx_init_props